-September 25, 2014 – To reduce risks, EPA proposed a Significant New Use Rule (PDF) (34 pp, 144 kb, About PDF) which would require EPA review of 15 nonylphenols (NPs) and nonylphenol ethoxylates (NPEs) before reintroducing these chemicals into commerce.
+September 25, 2014 – To reduce risks, EPA proposed a Significant New Use Rule which would require EPA review of 15 nonylphenols (NPs) and nonylphenol ethoxylates (NPEs) before reintroducing these chemicals into commerce.
 NPs and NPEs are a potentially harmful class of chemicals that are toxic to aquatic organisms.

 EPA anticipates that the FR will publish the week of September 29, 2014.
-Comments will be due 60 days after the FR publication date.
+Comments will be due December 1, 2014.

 - What chemicals are addressed in the Action Plan?

 - Why is EPA concerned about these chemicals?

 What chemicals are addressed in the action plan?

 The Nonylphenol (NP)and Nonylphenol Ethoxylates (NPE) Action Plan (13 pp., 133KB, About PDF) was released on August 18, 2010.